Mrbt0907/Weather2-Remastered/README.md

 - Place these mods in the lib folder (Create the folder in your project folder if it doesn't exist)
 - run "gradlew setupDecompWorkspace eclipse"

+## Supported Mods
+These mods are supported by Weather2 Remaster by default
+- MrCrayfish's Vehicle Mod - Vehicles get picked up

 *Please note that this is a fan update and I take no credit for anything Corosus has created.*